XiaoxiaoSun0321/global_mean_field_power/README.md

 ## Description

 Global/Local mean field power (GMFP/LMFP) is often used to measure the global excitability in studies of non-invasive neuromodulation treatments (such as TMS).
+It can also been applied to analysis other types of ERPs.
 This document shows how GMFP/LMFP was computed on a given EEG epoch.

 The formula of how to calculate GMFP/LMFP is listed as below: